noahbaumgartner/dine-direct-backend/README.md

-# Dine Direct Backend
+# Dino Backend

-Dine Direct is a simple client/server based ordering system for drinks and food.
+Dino is a simple client/server based ordering system for drinks and food.

 ## Setup